-SureCloud is proud to sponsor of the 18th PCI London with AKJ Associates.
+SureCloud is proud to sponsor PCI London; the 18th PCI London with AKJ Associates.

 What is the event focusing on?

-This January the event will look at the inconvenient truths of PCI DSS in a new light and explore ways to leverage them – and recent hacks – to improve security, privacy and the career paths of PCI DSS professionals.
+This January, PCI London will look at the inconvenient truths of PCI DSS in a new light and explore ways to leverage them – and recent hacks – to improve security, privacy and the career paths of PCI DSS professionals.

 The PCI DSS standard has been around since 2004.
 Compliance has always been a moving target as technology rushes ahead.
 Digital transformation, new payment, banking, and e-Commerce platforms complicate things further, as do acquisitions and other core business issues.

 This 18th edition of PCI London will help you chart a path through a new and unfamiliar environment fraught with risk but also loaded with opportunity.